greenbone/gvmd/INSTALL.md

 Please note: The `CERT` feed sync depends on data provided by the `SCAP` feed and should be called after syncing the latter.
+You will need the `rsync` tool for a successful synchronization.

 ## Configure the default OSPD scanner socket path